valence-eng/LTVision/README.md

 # Contribute to LTVision
 -------------------------

 We welcome contributions from everyone!
-Developers, data scientists, industry experts and beyond.
+Developers, data scientists, academic researchers, industry experts and beyond.
 Your inputs will help shape the future of LTVision and drive innovation in the pLTV ecosystem.

 * Report issues or bugs to help us improve LTVision.
-* Share your ideas and suggestions for new features or improvements.
+* Share your <a href="https://docs.google.com/forms/d/e/1FAIpQLSdNSuy3pTWM8HnBWuLNbS0hdkATTUmrByjWyzyWV-Jfu3Y1lw/viewform?usp=header">ideas and suggestions</a> for new features or improvements.
 * Collaborate with our community to develop new modules and capabilities.

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.